sksamuel/scrimage/README.md

 ### Including Scrimage in your project

 Scrimage is available on maven central.
 There are several dependencies.
 One is the `scrimage-core` library which is required.
-The others are `scrimage-filters` and `scrimage-io`.
+The others are `scrimage-filters` and `scrimage-io-extra`.
 They are split because the image filters is a large jar, and most people just want the basic resize/scale/load/save functionality.
-The`scrimage-io` package brings in readers/writers for less common formats such as BMP Tiff or PCX.
+The`scrimage-io-extra` package brings in readers/writers for less common formats such as BMP Tiff or PCX.

 Note: The canvas operations are now part of the core library since 2.0.1